OussemaBenDahmen/ChitChat/README.md

 After running npm install in the ChitChat folder, Front-End folder and Back-End folder you should be all set.

+**You may run into some vulnerabilities after installing all the packages.**
+Run **npm audit fix** wherever you find such vulnerabilities.

 ### Running the App

 You can run the application in two ways: